SageMaker AutoML: Simplifying Data Science with Intelligent Automation

 photo of Robert

-Robert is a Cloud Consultant at superluminar and has the AWS Certified Data Analytics Specialty.
+Robert is a Cloud Consultant at superluminar, AWS certified with the data analytics and security specialist as well as DevOps professional certificates.
 He writes here about AWS-specific topics.